t-shain/Data-Structure-Notes/Lecture 2.md

 ###### Cloning repositores
 >-Click on top right<br>
 >-Copy HTTP link<br>
->-Got to CLion and choose to use token instead of Github login<br>
+>-Go to CLion and choose to use token instead of Github login<br>